mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### COMMS

 Any computer of TL8 or more can act as a comm unit or transceiver if specified at purchase.
-A five kilometre range comm is more than sufficient to access a planetary data network and a high-speed short-range wireless link for software and data transceiver does not increase the cost of the computer.
+A five kilometer range comm is more than sufficient to access a planetary data network and a high-speed short-range wireless link for software and data transceiver does not increase the cost of the computer.
 More powerful transceivers of longer range and negligible mass (see page 64) can be added to a portable computer.

 #### DATA DISPLAY/RECORDER